muhammed-anees-pp/CRM-RelationPro/README.md

 - Navigate through the dashboard to manage customers, contacts and other records
 - Explore the various features and functionalities to effectively manage customer relationships.

-## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## Contact
-For any questions or feedback, feel free to contact me at (mailto:muhammedaneespp.work@gmail.com).